How Does Rational Emotive Behavior Therapy Work?

 Rational Emotive Behavior Therapy (REBT) and Cognitive Behavioral Therapy (CBT) are two popular therapeutic approaches that share similarities but also have distinct differences.

-Here’s a closer look at the differences between REBT vs. CBT:
+Here’s a closer look at the differences between REBT and CBT:

 Focus and Approach: